fynks/email-aliasing-comparison/README.md

 </details>

-## Introduction

-Email aliasing is a fundamental privacy technique that allows you to **create multiple email addresses that all forward to your real inbox**.
-This comprehensive guide compares the leading email alias providers to help you choose the best solution for your privacy and security needs.

 ## What is Email Aliasing?

 Email aliasing is a privacy technique that lets you create multiple email addresses that all forward to your real inbox.
 Think of it like having multiple front doors to your house - visitors use different entrances, but they all lead to the same place.